Pre-suspension services in cryonics

 Wide coverage across Australia

-Working with Australian Blood Management, who have portable perfusion capabilities, CryoPath can provide cryonic pre-suspension services across Australia.
+Working with a dedicated medical perfusion provider, who has portable capabilities, CryoPath can provide cryonic pre-suspension services across Australia.

 Reduction of USA distance risk